 - Image titles and alt description

-- Category and products meta descriptions
+- Category and product meta descriptions

-- Products descriptions
+- Product descriptions

 Use the Google Keywords Planner or your Google Analytics search terms report to identify profitable keywords for the category pages.

-15) Implement structured data markup
+b) Implement structured data markup

 Schema markup of the product pages adds additional information to the organic search result, like prices, star rating, and availability.